Email best practices

 2. Don’t forget the preheader

-While distinct from the subject line, the pre-header goes hand-in-hand in forming a perfect inbox preview to maximize opens.
+While distinct from the subject line, the email pre-header goes together in forming a perfect inbox preview to maximize opens.
 It complements the subject line and gives you more room to deliver your message in their inbox.

 3. Lean into segmentation and automation

-For email automation that the subscriber is expecting to see, be as direct as possible.
-If they asked for a special report, signed up for your list and are looking for the email confirmation, or bought a product – put information in your subject line that directly connects their previous action to the email they just got.
+For email automation and messages subscribers are expecting to receive, be as direct as possible.
+For example, if someone requests a copy of a special report, signs up to your email list, or purchases a product – put information in your subject line that directly connects their previous action to the email they just got.
 This is where curiosity and cleverness aren’t appropriate.

 If someone signed up for a webinar, “Your upcoming webinar details” is all you need for the subject line for the follow-up automated email.